 The awesome team at ProPhoto planned and implemented an awesome feature, storing your Lead capture forms submissions in one safe place – your WordPress dashboard.
 So, even if you accidentally delete the message or due to some spam filters a message never reached your inbox, you can log into your WordPress dashboard and check the messages out.
 Your messages are never lost!

 Note: if anyone claims they had submitted a form via your website and you do not see the message inside the ProPhoto Form Log, most probably the person who wanted to submit the message never did.

 How to embed a ProPhoto form from an external platform?

 Step 1.
 Go to your WordPress dashboard and access your WordPress widgets via the Appearance > Widgets menu.
 Create a new Custom HTML widget, drag and drop it into the ProPhoto widgets area, and paste your embeddable form code.

-Below is an example for a Dubsado form, but you can embed almost any other form, including but not limited to any other CRM or email marketing platform such as Mailchimp, Mailerlite, or other.
+Below is an example for a Dubsado form, but you can embed almost any other form, including but not limited to any other CRM or email marketing platforms such as Mailchimp, Mailerlite, or others.

 Step 2.
 Navigate to the Page where you want to display your Lead Capture Form (from an external platform) and click on the Customize button.

 Step 3.
 Place a Widget Module by dragging and dropping inside a ProPhoto block.
 If you do not have a ready-to-go Block you can create a new one, too.

 Step 4.
 A pop-up will display and prompt you to select the widget.
-Select your the Widget you just created.
+Select the Widget you just created.